Program: Practical Nursing

 - Results of Virginia Placement Test ( if required), and

-Because the PN program addresses the educational needs of students with a variety of experience and prior education, a limited number of entering class positions are designated for prospective high school graduates who also have been enrolled at PDCCC as part of a nursing program approved dual enrollment program.
-Interested high school sophomores should see their counselors in the spring of the sophomore year Interested juniors should see their counselors in the fall junior year.
-All dually enrolled students interested in the PDCCC nursing program must have their program of study approved in writing by PDCCC nursing lead faculty member.
+Because the PN program addresses the educational needs of students with a variety of experience and prior education, a limited number of entering class positions are designated for prospective high school graduates.
+Interested high school students should consult with their guidance counselors

 The typical physical demands of a practical nurse include the following: full range of motion including handling and lifting patients and/or equipment, manual and finger dexterity, hand, and eye coordination.
 The job generally requires standing and walking for extensive periods.
 The practical nurse should be able to lift and carry items weighing up to 50 pounds.
 Upon admission to the PN program, the prospective student is provided with a Nursing/Allied Health Programs Physical Examination form that must be completed by a healthcare practitioner prior to enrolling in nursing classes.